 Tamika is a proud Aboriginal, Torres Strait and South Sea woman, currently studying a Bachelor of Environmental and Marine Science.
 Tamika is passionate about climate change, education, human rights and health.

-Tamika works at SEED, and Indigenous Youth Climat Network tackling environmental justice and climate change.
-She assited with the start-up of 'Take Pride Movement' an Indigenous clothing brand and has created a social media page know as 'First Nations Affirmations' to uplift, inspire and empower First Nations people.
+Tamika works at SEED, and Indigenous Youth Climate Network tackling environmental justice and climate change.
+She assisted with the start-up of 'Take Pride Movement' an Indigenous clothing brand and has created a social media page know as 'First Nations Affirmations' to uplift, inspire and empower First Nations people.

 Tamika has recently been accepted into the 2020 Community Organising Fellowship, to influence social and environmental justice around Australia.
 She is passionate about pursuing a career within the environmental (science) education industry, whilst empowering and supporting Aboriginal and Torres Strait Islander people and her community.

-Come back here to stay connected with updates on current projects and opportunities to get involved!
+Come back here or join our Amplify Youth - youth communique to stay connected with updates on current projects and opportunities to get involved!